MohammedEbrahimSeada/Weather-Prediction/README.md

-# WeatherProb - NASA Earth Observation Weather Probability Analysis
+# Rain-Sight - From Space to Your Schedule

 A comprehensive web application that uses NASA Earth observation data to estimate the likelihood of specific weather conditions for user-selected locations and dates.
-This tool helps users plan outdoor events like hiking, fishing, vacations, or festivals by analyzing historical weather patterns.
+Rain-Sight helps users plan outdoor events like hiking, fishing, vacations, or festivals by analyzing historical weather patterns.

 ## Features